galtx-centex/galtx-centex.github.io/adopt/faqs.md

 Your $75 application deposit is applied to the adoption donation fee at the time of the adoption.
-The preferred method of payment is through PayPal via a one-time [donation](/donate).
+The preferred method of payment is through PayPal.
 You may also pay by cash or check.

 ## Why does GALT-Central Texas require an adoption deposit?
 The $75 adoption application deposit ensures that you are serious in your